 You tear men down like Roger Moore

-She doesn’t want to be too sorry or in any way in a weaker position.
-He acts as some James Bond’s actors: stolid as no one else; and she is a lover who must not apologise for anything.
-The request for forgiveness emerges only afterwards, and it’s not explicit.
+She doesn’t want to show that she is sorry or weaken herself.
+He acts like James Bond: stolid and collected; and she as a lover who will not apologise for anything.
+The request for forgiveness emerges only afterwards, but even then, it’s not explicit.

 I cheated myself,